 Storm Slabs form when new snow consolidates over a weaker layer or interface.
 The weak point can be snow that fell early in the storm or just a poor bond with the old snow surface.
 Like a chain, it can just be the weakest part of a snow layer that formed in a single storm or prolonged snowy period.
 Storm Slabs commonly form during periods of light or no wind.

 Storm Slabs tend to form in sheltered areas where new snow falls with light winds.
-They can occur on any steep open slope, and are often found on several aspects at the same time.
+They can occur on any steep open slope and are often found in several aspects at the same time.

 Timing and Triggering